Visan1/exercise-react-app/README.md

 These are further optimizations I am looking to add or in the middle of implementing when there is time.

 ---

--A dark mode for ease on the eyes
+- A dark mode for ease on the eyes
- -The similar exercises and similar equipment component should have a redirect to the actual exercise once clicked upon.
+ - The similar exercises and similar equipment component should have a redirect to the actual exercise once clicked upon.

 ---